bugzbit/bugzbit.github.io/_posts/2020-05-10-photographers--things-to-do-when-you-are-stuck-at-home.md

 layout: post-right-sidebar
 title: 'Photographers : Things to do when you are stuck at home'
 author:
+categories:
-categories:[Things to do]
+    -Things to do
-image: uploads/photgraphy.jpg
+image: uploads/photgraphy.png
 featured: true
 ---